 - Long-form content.
 It offers more value than a typical blog post.
 And it’s also where your deep knowledge of the topic comes into play.
 You present yourself as a subject matter expert.
 It could be anything from ebook to explainer videos and product tutorials.
 Combined with calls to action, this should drive your engagement up.
 Make sure it’s easy to download your content.
 Calls to action (CTAs) are an essential part of any Inbound Marketing campaign.
 You can place them anywhere from the website to a blog post.
 And their role is to convert visitors to leads.
 They can also direct the customers towards your special offers.

 Tip: Writing an ebook isn’t as hard as it might seem!
 Again, Hubspot has you covered.
 This article describes the basics of ebook writing.
 Free templates included.

 Strategy Is Important

-- Clear Social Media strategy helps a lot.
+- A clear Social Media strategy helps a lot.
 These days, customers interact with brands directly.
 The Mintel report shows that direct communication with customers causes greater overall satisfaction.
 And customer engagement leads to increased loyalty.
 Social media is a fantastic channel to make use of this.
 Are you working in finance and want to gain a competitive advantage?
 Learn to address your customers needs via social channels.
-And don’t forget – Millennials embrace social media.
+And don’t forget - Millennials embrace social media.
 Make sure you are there for them.